 If you suspect that your gums are receding, you should not avoid the problem, as it will not go away the longer you ignore it.
-Make an appointment with your dentist so that he or she can evaluate the extent of the damage to your gums and make a treatment recommendation.
+Make an appointment with your dentist so that they can evaluate the extent of the damage to your gums and make a treatment recommendation.

 If your receding gums are not too severe, a deep cleaning might be the solution you need.
 Your dentist or dental hygienist will carefully clean all the plaque and tartar from your teeth and the exposed tooth roots below the gum.
-He or she will also smooth out the exposed tooth root, making it more difficult for bacteria to gain a foothold.
+They will also smooth out the exposed tooth root, making it more difficult for bacteria to gain a foothold.

 This deep cleaning process, which is sometimes called tooth scaling and root planing, can take more than one session to complete.
 Because tooth scaling and root planing can cause some discomfort, you’ll likely be administered an anesthetic.
 Afterward, your dentist may prescribe antibiotics in order to remove any lingering bacteria.⁷

 If gum recession is advanced and part of the tooth root is exposed, a gum graft may be needed to repair the gum and prevent additional recession.
 During a gum graft, a thin piece of gum tissue is taken from another place in your mouth and attached where the gum tissue has receded.
 Once the graft heals, it covers the exposed tooth root.
 Grafts may be done around one or more teeth.
 They protect the tooth root from sensitivity and decay.⁸